 Meanwhile, big names were discovered one after another

-Participants had scattered along the way, but they seemed to be gathering in the area below Nagamine No. 2 Quad Lift.
+Participants had scattered along the way, but they were now gathering in the area below Nagamine No. 2 Quad Lift.
 When I asked them what was going on..

 "These cigarette butts are amazing!
 I have to post this on social media!"